Beyond topography: Topographic regularization improves robustness and reshapes representations in convolutional neural networks: Methods

 \subsection{Weight correlations and activation correlations}

-After WS and AS training, we computed, for each unit in the $11\times11$ grid, its average weight correlation to its neighboring units.
-This was applied to incoming connections, which refer to the weight matrix connecting the 121-unit layer grid to the preceding global-pool average layer.
-In this case, the correlation $r_{ij}^{(\text{In})}$ between the incoming weights of units \( i \) and those of each neighboring unit \( j \) was calculated as the Pearson correlation $r$ of the two weight vectors, as in \eqref{eq:weightR}:
+After WS and AS training, we computed, for each unit in the \(11\times 11\) grid, its average incoming-weight correlation with neighboring units.
+Incoming weights refer to the weight matrix from the preceding global-average pooling layer to the 121-unit grid layer.
+The correlation \(r_{ij}^{(\mathrm{In})}\) between the incoming weight vectors of units \(i\) and \(j\) was the Pearson correlation of the two vectors: